Engineering

 2. Reactive: Unexpected incidents will always occur, you can’t fully protect against this.
 What matters in these situations is having invested in an o11y set-up that allows engineers to immediately understand exactly what is broken and how.
 Being able to do this hugely impacts the severity and scale of your incidents.

 The difference between excellent and average observability can be subtle.
-You might have extensive data about your systems, but it doesn’t matter if your team don’t reach for it or find it easy to use.
+You might have extensive data about your systems, but it doesn’t matter if your team doesn’t reach for it or find it easy to use.
 Without discipline around observability, you’ll end up with "dashboard soup"—lots of single-use dashboards created for a single purpose that are impossible to find when you need them.

 The importance of good UX in your o11y setup cannot be overstated.